-Recognizing your migraine headache triggers can range from obvious and simple to subtle and complex.
-They are from anything that causes a bad physical reaction including excruciating migraines and – well – can be from pretty much anything... anything that makes your sensitive system react.
+Recognizing your migraine headache triggers can range from obvious and simple to subtle and REALLY complex.
+Triggers cause that physical chemical reaction in your brain that results in excruciating migraines and – well – sadly, they can be triggered from pretty much anything... anything that makes your sensitive system react.

-So - food, weather, bright lights or injuries affect us all very differently.
+So - food, weather, bright lights or injuries could affect you.

 Migraine triggers start the process followed by symptoms and then excruciating pain - in most cases.